imaginaryusername/Reusable_specs/reusable_addresses.md

 **Sending: Onchain direct sending**

-After a transaction is generated, if the sending wallet detects the first bit of the version byte is zero, it can simply broadcast the transaction to the Bitcoin Cash network and let it be mined.
+After a transaction is generated, if the sending wallet detects the version allows onchain direct sending, it can simply broadcast the transaction to the Bitcoin Cash network and let it be mined.
 No notification to the recipient is needed.

 **Sending: Offchain communications**

-If the paycode specifies offchain communications via setting the first bit to 1 and does not specify additional relay methods, the sending wallet shall attempt to relay through Ephemeral Relay servers.
+If the paycode specifies offchain communications via setting the version byte and does not specify additional relay methods, the sending wallet shall attempt to relay through Ephemeral Relay servers.
 The constructed transaction shall first be encrypted with the payment code's scan pubkey, then handed off to a relay server.
 The transaction is considered "Sent" when the sending wallet detects the same transaction being broadcasted by the retention server.

 To remain trustless against the possibility of relay or retention servers denying service, after a short timeout (e.g. 30 seconds), if the transaction is not detected, the sending wallet shall consider the broadcast failed and construct a "clawback" transaction that spends the same output to a new address she controls.
 This is to avoid the case where the trade is voided - recipient never sends goods or services to the sender - yet after some time the recipient broadcasts the transaction anyway, robbing the sender.